 Paige Nielsen (BSBA ’16) has translated her drive and competitive fire from the soccer pitch to the business landscape.
 Her goal: to not only make an impact in other peoples’ lives, but to also make sure they can reach their full potential – and she’s using finance as a vehicle.

-“We were a poor family,” explains Nielsen, a forward on the UNC women’s soccer team.
+“We were a poor family,” says Nielsen, who was a forward on the UNC women’s soccer team.
 “If you know what to do with your money, you can do greater things in this world.
 I think that’s why I got into finance.”

 Nielsen’s desire to help others earned her the Eve Carson Scholarship in 2015.
 The scholarship, awarded to students who have exhibited passion and transformative growth during their time at UNC, funds half of the cost of attendance in their senior year and an additional $5,000 for a summer experience they proposed.
 Nielsen plans to use the award to organize a marathon to raise funds to establish a college scholarship fund for children of single parents diagnosed with cancer – a cause especially close to her heart after her mother’s battle with lymphoma.